markvincze/sabledocs/README.md

 # were listed in the input when `protoc` was executed.
 # Default value: ""
 member-ordering = "preserve"

+# By default, message documentation includes the "Default Value" column.
+Set show-default-value to
+# false if you don't want that column.
+show-default-value = true
 ```

 ### Main page content